 arks are a massive identification validity of geographical races is not orthodox.
 Having been a sinner myself, its and cisticolas, they wear the I can expiate my indiscretions without exultation and in repentance.'
 Conversely.
-Gordon Maclean wrote, 'It is doubtful whether the matter [of lark systematics] will ever be satisfactorily resolved.' contrast to Meinertzhagen's self-assured and somewhat misguided statements.
+Gordon Maclean wrote, 'It is doubtful whether the matter [of lark systematics] will ever be satisfactorily resolved.' logical convergence.
+This is because the Maclean's cautious view was in strong contrast to Meinertzhagen's self-assured and somewhat misguided statements.
 The truth of the matter probably lies somewhere between the two great lark men's perspectives.

 The advent of molecular techniques to It isn't just the casual birder who has assess the status of races and species has aided us immeasurably.
 Good recent work involving genetics has been able to show convincingly that the Long-billed Lark of southern Africa, once regarded as a single, highly variable species, is better treated as five distinct species.
 And it has revealed, for example, that the rare and highly localised Ethiopian endemic Degodi Lark, only described in 1971, is simply a race of the more widespread Gillett's Lark.
 These are good instances of just how problematic the taxonomy of this group can be.
-Without getting too caught up in the mind-numbing world of molecular taxonomy, let's explore what these birds can ost birders in southern Africa are familiar with the Spike-heeled Lark.
-A short-Ltailed, upright lark found in a wide variety of open-country habitats, its white outer-tail tips, stocky frame and sociable behaviour render it one of the most easily recognisable and identifiable of all larks.
-In 1965 John Beesley discovered a small population of this species near Mt Meru, Tanzania, some 2000 kilometres from its closest neighbours.
-A short paper describing the bird was published and nothing more was really thought of it.
-There was a theory that the ice ages that dominated 100 000 years ago may have been responsible for the appearance of this population at the 'wrong' end of the continent.
-In 1997, Tanzanian ornithologists Liz and Neil Baker invited a team to the area to study the bird.
-Genetic investigation revealed that this tiny population had been separated from other Spike-heeled Larks for far longer than previously appreciated, probably more than two to three million years.
-It differed morphologically too, having a particularly short tail and smaller bill.
+Without getting too caught up in the mind-numbing world of molecular taxonomy, let's explore what these birds can too, having a particularly short tail and smaller bill.

 It was clearly a different species and was named Beesley's Lark in honour of its finder.
 As the bird is highly resident and non-dispersing, it is likely that at some stage in the past this population must have had a contiguous distribution with the Spike-heeled Larks in southern Africa.
 The rumblings of the Rift Valley and rise of Mt Kilimanjaro and Mt Meru some five million years ago seem to have created a bizarre microclimate on the western side of Mt Meru.
 With rains being pushed in from the Indian Ocean coastline, the dual rainshadows created by these two massive mountains result in a rainfall gradient that shifts from 3 500 millimetres on the wetter, eastern side of Kilimanjaro to about 500 millimetres on the dry western slopes of Meru.
 It is apparent that a mini-desert has persisted on the western slopes of Meru as the surrounding habitats have become wooded and moist over the past three million years.
-As the world around it has changed, Beesley's Lark has been trapped within a micro-habitat: its global range extends only some 40-65 square $\triangleright$
+As the world around it has changed, Beesley's Lark has been trapped within a micro-habitat: its global range extends only some 40-65 square

 It isn't just the casual birder who has problems distinguishing between larks.
-Ornithologists have been arguing about them for more than 100 years
+Ornithologists have been arguing about them for more than 100 years kilometres and probably no more than 100 individuals remain.
+It is literally on the brink of natural extinction.

-Above In the course of one of the more elaborate displays in the family, the Rufous-naped Lark leaps, calls and claps its winas.
+Above In the course of one of the more elaborate displays in the family, the Rufous-naped Lark leaps, calls and claps